obyteorg/new-obyteorg/docroot/user/pages/06.faq/_article/article.md

 <div class="white-block">
     <h4>Where can I read more about Obyte?</h4>
-    <p>The best way is to start on the <a target="_blank" href="/">official website</a> which you are already doing.
+    <p>The best way is to start on the <a href="/">official website</a> which you are already doing.
 Here, you will find links to various other sources about specific topics.</p>
 </div>

 <div class="white-block">